 LARRY ABRAMSON: As head of the Council of the Great City Schools, Mike Casserly has seen lots of depressing numbers about achievement for minority students.
 But performance for black males is shockingly low.

-Dr. MICHAEL CASSERLY (Executive Director, Council Of The Great City Schools): African-American male students who were neither disabled nor poor were doing no better than white male students who were disabled and or poor.
+MICHAEL CASSERLY: African-American male students who were neither disabled nor poor were doing no better than white male students who were disabled and or poor.

-Dr. MICHAEL HOLZMAN (Consultant, The Schott Foundation): If we look at schools that are predominately black, and we look at the achievement of white kids who are in those schools, we find that the white kids don't do well either.
+MICHAEL HOLZMAN: If we look at schools that are predominately black, and we look at the achievement of white kids who are in those schools, we find that the white kids don't do well either.

-Mr. MICHAEL WOTORSON (Executive Director, Campaign for High School Equity): Until we address our own culpability, we're going to be making very, very slow progress.
+MICHAEL WOTORSON: Until we address our own culpability, we're going to be making very, very slow progress.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.